Store history of the exported hours to payroll with result and identification codes.

 Select the change button on the Employees browse opened the employe update form above.

 The user can override the employee's match status.
 Select Exempt if you will not export this employees hours to payroll and do not require a match to be performed in the future for this employee.
 Select OK to save your changes.
+Note: Not in Payroll cannot be set to exempt and must be excluded from the export with filter groups.

 A web interface option is available.
 More information can be found here.